Behind The Name “Tavernier”

 Confections, foraging, and fresh ingredients run in Dar’s blood.

-Tavernier means “tavern keeper”, and indeed some of Dar’s ancestors rented out rooms and fed people in the St. Lawrence valley of Quebec and Northern New York state.
-Other Taverniers were confectioners in Paris, Calais, and Bourges, France.
-It seemed fitting to name our chocolate venture after Dar’s surname, inspired by her ancestors, and a woman who enjoyed food and travel as much as her grandmother Ella Tavernier did.
+Tavernier means “tavern keeper”, and indeed some of Dar’s ancestors rented out rooms and fed people in the St. Lawrence valley of Québec and Northern New York state.
+Other Taverniers like her Grandmother Ella were travelers, and some were confectioners in Paris, Calais, and Bourges, France.
+It seemed fitting to name our chocolate venture after Dar’s surname, and the long line of food makers, farmers, foragers and hosts that proceeded her and this venture.

 Love of the outdoors and the sciences also run in the family.
-Dar’s grandmother Ella is pictured at the top collecting bird specimens for Cornell University in the 1930s.
+Dar’s grandmother Ella is pictured at the top collecting bird specimens for Cornell University in the 1930s, and family outings growing up included canoeing, camping and climbing mountains in the Adirondacks, picking wild berries, foraging and fishing.

-Rosalie Charland & Louis Tavernier, Dar’s great-grandparents, are pictured here on their dairy farm in the St. Lawrence Valley.
+Rosalie Charland & Louis Tavernier, Dar’s great-grandparents, are pictured above on their dairy farm in the St. Lawrence Valley.
 Below are ephemera from historical Taverniers’ confectionery ventures.

 Tavernier Chocolates is inspired by the hard work, passion and dedication of Dar’s ancestors.